jonashackt/firefly-iii-ops/README.md

 I don't really get, why the Manjaro maintainer themselves say, systemd-resolved is the better option, but still provide openresolv but anyway.
 We want to solve the issue!

-[The solution](https://tailscale.com/kb/1188/linux-dns) is to backup the `resolve.conf`, enable `systemd-resolved` to take over the DNS game on Manjaro, uninstall `openresolv`, create the symlink for NetworkManager and restart all services:
+[The solution](https://tailscale.com/kb/1188/linux-dns) is to backup the `resolve.conf`, enable `systemd-resolved` to take over the DNS game on Manjaro, uninstall `openresolv` & create the symlink for NetworkManager:

 ```shell
 # backup the `resolve.conf`